 - videogames, virtual worlds,

-Currently in the early stages of its formation, APILI is an organisation – and eventually a physical institute hosting relevant collections, facilities and programs – that will be to games and other play-based activities something like what the National Library of Australia is to the written word, ACMI is to the moving image, the AIS is to sport, and the National Gallery is to the visual arts.
+Currently in development, APILI is an organisation – and eventually a physical institute hosting relevant collections, facilities and programs – that will be to games and other play-based activities something like what the National Library of Australia is to the written word, ACMI is to the moving image, the AIS is to sport, and the National Gallery is to the visual arts.

 Its planned functions include: